Resolutions (administrative records)

 Identifier: RG 80

-Overview Contains constitution, resolutions, minutes, reports, correspondence, and other material relating to the activities of the association which was established by the professional staff of the B'nai B'rith Hillel Foundations of America.
+Abstract Contains constitution, resolutions, minutes, reports, correspondence, and other material relating to the activities of the association, established by the professional staff of the B'nai B'rith Hillel Foundations of America.

-Overview This collection documents the activities, administrative, planning, proceedings, and correspondence of the National Jewish Community Relations Advisory Council from its founding in 1944 to 1994.
+Abstract This collection documents the activities, administration, planning, proceedings, and correspondence of the National Jewish Community Relations Advisory Council, 1944-1994.
 The collection includes correspondence, programs, minutes, proposals, reports, clippings, press releases, and publications.

 Dates: undated, 1940-1994